cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 ---
 title: Make a Checkers' Blockchain
 order: 4
-description: You create the object that stores a game
+description: Create the object that stores a game
 tag: deep-dive
 ---